pvormste/yetenv/README.md

     // Do something in production environment case yetenv.Staging:
+    // Do something in staging environment case yetenv.Test:
     // Do something in staging environment case yetenv.Develop:
     // Do something in develop environment
 }